hahnprojects/flow/packages/api/MIXINS.md

 #### Why using an Interims-Class and not directly adding the @mix-annotation to the Foobar class?

-- We need the (interim) MixedClass because otherwise Foobar would not inherit from any class and we would not be able to call "super" within FooBar's methods.
+- We need the (interim) BaseService because otherwise Foobar would not inherit from any class and we would not be able to call "super" within FooBar's methods.

-#### Why do we have an own MixedClass for every Service although this MixedClass is extending the same Classes everywhere?
+#### Why do we have an own BaseService for every Service although this BaseService is extending the same Classes everywhere?

 - In Future there could be additional Services in addition to Trash- and DataService, that can be extended by the services.
-Those combinations can differ from service to service, so every service needs an own MixedClass.
+Those combinations can differ from service to service, so every service needs an own BaseService.

 ## Why Mixins?